rohitgeddam/FindMyRoomie/README.md

 2. Provide an update for the 'My Room' page, giving users the option to include and display their finalized roommates.
 3. Create a platform within the website that allows homeowners to lease or sublease their apartments.
 4. Implement a Chat room that allows users to chat with one another.
+5. Create a mobile application.
+6. Implement a subleasing option.

 ## Contact us:
 Rohit Geddam: sgeddam2@ncsu.edu </br>